shankar-r10n/spt-aca-hol/README.md

 <img width="320" alt="image" src="https://user-images.githubusercontent.com/25875242/199157466-85ace811-55d2-4fe5-8a8c-74c5faeabcd7.png">

-**7. Test the traffic split** - navigate to the Application Url and refresh the page a few times and you would see 50-50 weighted split between pages with green and blue collored backgrounds.
+**7. Test the traffic split** - navigate to the Application Url and refresh the page a few times and you would see 50-50 weighted split between pages with green and blue colored backgrounds.